Rosebeatty/Web-Scraper/README.md

-# Web scraper
+# Web Scraper

 ## Description

-Web scraper collects data about any website's page title, links and headings.
+Web scraper collects the page title, login requirements, internal and external links and headings from any searched url.
-Created with Go, React, and Material UI.
+The app was created with Go, React, and Material UI.

 <br/>